Home About SETS SETS Fleet Library Links Contact SETS Site Map

 T 4003 remained in service until the very end of revenue services for S-sets and was a part of the very last S-set to carry passengers in revenue service in the early hours of Saturday 29th June 2019, on the Lidcombe – Olympic Park shuttle services, on run number L2, on set S 135.
 After 47 years of continuous operation of Double Deck Suburban S-sets, the final S-set rolled out of Lidcombe’s Sprint Platform at 12:27am, empty cars to Flemington MC, consisting of C 3871, T 4003, T 4046 and C 3972.

 C 3057 was manufactured by and delivered from A Goninan & Co’s Broadmeadow (Newcastle) plant on 22nd April 1980 and placed into service on set S 5 on 26th April 1980.
-This carriage is an example of the changes made for the design of the first model of suburban double-deck passenger carriage built by A Goninan & Co.
-The Goninan cars were designed in Australia with technical assistance and licensing from Pullman Standard in the USA.
+This car is an example of the changes made for the design of the first model of suburban double-deck passenger carriage built by A Goninan & Co., which were numbered from C 3001 to C 3080.
+The Goninan cars were designed and built in Australia with technical assistance and licensing from Pullman Standard in the USA.

 Unlike C 3001, preserved by Sydney Trains, C 3057 features straight guttering above the crew compartment side windows and side doors, as well as built-in circular shaped vents for the motorised fans on car sides which provide fresh air into the passenger saloons.
 Also the bottom deck floor and gondola is spot welded as opposed to being rivetted to the frame, as was the case on earlier cars.
 This car had blue external car numbers and two tone blue L7 logos applied.
 The Goninan Double Deck cars were the first electric cars to have blue Guard lights above the Crew Compartment doors.